mesosphere/konvoy-image-builder/ansible/README.md

 this image

 ### `images` - prepare images cache
 This role ensures images are present.
 First, all images in the local cache are imported.
 Then, every required image is checked; if it was not imported, or if it is missing one or more layers, the image is pulled from a remote registry.
-This role is skipped when `download_images` is false.
-If `download_images` is false, the variable `pause_image` must be set to the image tag to use as containerd's sandbox image.

 ### `sysprep` - prepare image for distribution
 truncate logs, system id, host key etc.